hyperledger/fabric-docs-i18n/docs/source/commands/peerchannel.md

 # peer channel

-`peer channel` 命令允许管理员在 Peer 上执行通道相关的操作，比如加入通道，或者列出当前 Peer 加入的通道。
+The `peer channel` command allows administrators to perform channel related operations on a peer, such as joining a channel or listing the channels to which a peer is joined.

 ## Syntax

-`peer channel` 命令有以下子命令：
+The `peer channel` command has the following subcommands:

   * create
   * fetch